alexpeshe/Python-Learning/README.md

 # Python Learning

-- This repository contains all python books, links, cheat sheets, general learning materials, coding files and snippets.
+- This repository contains all python files &  notebooks, links, cheat sheets, general learning materials, coding files and snippets.
+As well as, link to Hackerrank profile when solving challanges.

 # Code Files